-A quilt is not merely a relaxing bed covering: it is also a masterpiece of artwork.
-The artisans who develop our quilts select high quality vivid materials and organize them in an attractive work of art.
-Choose from our stock of over 2 hundred Amish homemade quilts for a quilt that best enhances your taste.
+A quilt is not just a comfy bed covering: it is also a piece of art.
+The artisans that create our quilts choose top-notch colorful fabrics and arrange them into an eye-catching masterpiece.
+Choose from our stock of over two hundred handmade quilts for a quilt that perfectly matches your taste.

-While the fabric pieces are stitched by machine to make certain tighter stitching, all the quilting is done by hand.
+While the pieces of fabric are stitched by machine to ensure tighter stitching, all the quilting is done by hand.
 100% cotton materials make up the top and bottom of the quilt.
 The batting sandwiched in between those 2 layers, nevertheless, is 100% polyester.
-This polyester batting guaranties both heat and exceptional washing results.
+This polyester batting warranties both warmth as well as outstanding washing results.

-- Use only light laundry detergent, such as liquid Cheer for colors (No bleach or bleach alternatives.
+- Use light laundry detergent, such as liquid Cheer for colors (No bleach or bleach alternatives.
 No Woolite or fabric softener.)
-For the first washing, add 1/2 cup vinegar and 2 tablespoons of salt in addition to the laundry detergent.
-This natural remedy stops bleed as well as aids with establishing the colors in your quilt.
+For the initial washing, include 1/2 cup vinegar as well as 2 tablespoons of salt along with the laundry soap.
+This natural home remedy stops bleed and aids with protecting the colors in your quilt.

-- Remove quilt immediately after the washer quits to decrease creases and color-bleeding.
+- Remove quilt immediately after the washing machine quits to reduce wrinkles as well as color-bleeding.

-- Never place a quilt into the clothes dryer!
+- Never ever place a quilt into the clothes dryer!
 Line completely dry on a windy day.

-- Quilts could be dry-cleaned at your own risk, however we definitely suggest washing.
+- Quilts could be dry-cleaned at your own risk, but we definitely suggest washing.

 Did you know?